Chinese Civil War: Poor governance by Nationalists

+Popular support for Communists and cohesion

+In the meantime, the Communists continued their land reform programs, winning the support of the population in the countryside.
+This was a decisive factor in the Communists' success.
+Millions of peasants who obtained land through the movement joined the People's Liberation Army or assisted in its logistical networks.
+According to historian Brian DeMare, land redistribution was a critical factor because it linked the interests of peasants in the north and northeast to the Communists' success.
+Ultimately, the Communists obtained the greatest popular support of any insurgency in modern history.

-The main advantage of the Chinese Communist Party was the "extraordinary cohesion" within the top level of its leadership.
-These skills were not only secured from defections that came about during difficult times but also coupled with "communications and top level debates over tactics."
+An important advantage of the Communists was the "extraordinary cohesion" within its top leadership.
+This cohesion not only secured it from defections during difficult times but also facilitated "communications and top level debates over tactics".
 The charismatic style of leadership of Mao Zedong created a "unity of purpose" and a "unity of command" which the KMT lacked.
-Apart from that the CCP had mastered the manipulation of local politics to their benefit; this was also derived from their propaganda skills that had also been decentralised successfully.
-By "portraying their opponents as enemies of all groups of Chinese" and itself as "defenders of the nation" and people (given the backdrop of the war with Japan).
+Apart from that, the CCP had mastered the manipulation of local politics to their benefit; this was also derived from their propaganda skills that had also been decentralised successfully by portraying their opponents as "enemies of all groups of Chinese" and itself as "defenders of the nation" and people (given the backdrop of the war with Japan).

-In the Chinese Civil War after 1945, the economy in the ROC areas collapsed because of hyperinflation and the failure of price controls by the ROC government and financial reforms; the Gold Yuan devaluated sharply in late 1948 and resulted in the ROC government losing the support of the cities' middle classes.
-In the meantime, the Communists continued their relentless land reform (land redistribution) programs to win the support of the population in the countryside.
+International factors

+After the Second Sino-Japanese War ended, the United States government provided economic and military support exclusively to the Nationalists.
+As the United States increased aid to the Nationalists in 1947 and 1948, the Communists incorporated United States involvement into its political discourse and framed the conflict not as one between two Chinese sides, but between the Communists and "US imperialists and their puppets".
+Mao contended that the United States had provided US$5.9 billion to the Nationalists from 1945 to 1949 "to help Chiang Kai-shek slaughter several million Chinese".

-Historians such as Jay Taylor and Robert Cowley, and Anne W. Carroll argue that the nationalists’ failure was largely caused by external reasons outside of the KMT's control, most notably, the refusal of the Truman administration to support Chiang with the withdrawal of aid, US armed embargo, the failed pursuit of a détente between the nationalists and the communists, and the USSR's consistent support of the CPC in the Chinese Civil War.
+Strong American support for the Nationalists was hedged with the failure of the Marshall Mission, and then stopped completely mainly because of KMT corruption (such as the notorious Yangtze Development Corporation controlled by H. H. Kung and T. V. Soong's family) and KMT's military setback in Northeast China.
+Historians such as Jay Taylor, Robert Cowley, and Anne W. Carroll argue that the Nationalists' failure was largely caused by external reasons outside of the KMT's control, most notably the refusal of the Truman administration to support Chiang with the withdrawal of aid, the US armed embargo, the failed pursuit of a détente between the Nationalists and the communists, and the USSR's consistent support of the CCP in the Chinese Civil War.
+The better-trained Communist army's support from the USSR helped counter the American aid that the Nationalists received.
+Chen Yun said: "They did their best to help us, we were backed by the Soviet Union and North Korea."

 Atrocities

-During the war both the Nationalists and Communists carried out mass atrocities, with millions of non-combatants deliberately killed by both sides.
-Benjamin Valentino has estimated atrocities in the Chinese Civil War resulted in the death of between 1.8 million and 3.5 million people between 1927 and 1949.
+During the war, both the Nationalists and Communists carried out mass atrocities, with millions of non-combatants deliberately killed by both sides.